jasonbarbee/dnac-bulk/README.md

   defaultVoiceVN: '10_0_1_0-Phone_VN' (your default phone VN)
   VoiceVlans: ['101','102'] (this helps the script know what voice vlans are - must manually update till I use the spreadsheet field.)
 ```
-## Vlans.csv
+## Mapping Vlans to DNA Address Pools via Vlans.csv
 This is a format that worked for us, it stores some relevant data as we migrate.

-## Conversion Tooling Note
+## Note about Netcopa conversions
-You do NOT have to use my complicated NetCopa conversion process, you can just build a plain CSV in any way you wish and run the import.
-The conversion process helps us convert large batches of IOS config files.
+You do NOT have to use my NetCopa conversion process, you can just build a plain CSV in any way you wish and run the import.
+The process helps us convert large batches of IOS config files.

 # Import a DNA switch via CSV
 Have a CSV file ready through conversion(below) or manual building that looks like this